Tonalli: The human body

 The Nahua people of Mesoamerica believed that the soul comprised three entities: Tonalli, Teyolía, and Ihíyotl, three souls in the body.
 Tonalli is located in fontanel area of the skull.
 Teyolía is located in the heart and Ihíyotl is in the liver.
 Each of these souls has its own functions and protective deities.
 But there are important differences.
 The Tonalli is the soul that enters and leaves the body.
 In Atla in the northern Sierra de Puebla, the inhabitants believe this is the soul that travels while you sleep at night, and then comes back.
 This is the soul that leaves and comes back every time you sneeze, or whenever you yawn, or even when you are startled.
 The Nahua believed that it was not good to sneeze and keep talking, because it causes your tonalli to leave and once your Tonalli leaves, you have to wait for a period of time before it returns.
 At that moment, anything can enter your body.
 However, the soul of the heart (Teyolía) and the soul of the liver (Ihiíyotl) only leave your body when you die; those two souls will exit only at the exact moment of your death.

 Tonalli in the blood

 Along with the heart, the ancient Mexica took blood from sacrificed prisoners and offered its fructifying force to the gods.
 On public and private ritual occasions, people drew blood from their ears, tongues, or calves, splattered it on pieces of paper, and gave it to the spirits as tokens of thanks for benefits received or as requests for future favors.
 The gods could be coaxed or rewarded, less by the physical fluid itself than by the tonalli (life force) it carried and transferred to them.
 Among most modern Nahuatl speakers, the state of the life force may even be determined from the movement of blood in the body, whether this movement is experienced as a tic, a pulse, or a muscular movement.
-When blood drains from its proper course, the person loses his/her life force, and, essentially, soul.